 by Nancy Armitage

-There is nothing more festive then a “Christmas Tea” in December.
-The house or in the Huntington’s case their mansion(s), already stunningly beautiful but especially during Christmas time.
-The Huntington mansions were adored with beautiful Christmas wreaths, large Christmas tree(s), Nativity Scenes or Christmas Creches, greenery, & Christmas garlands around staircases.
-And of course, Mrs. Arabella Huntington’s prized art collection of “Madonna & Child” paintings.
-The Huntington’s head butler, Alfonzo Gomez, informs us the Mrs. Arabella Huntington absolutely adored Christmas, the decorations, the celebrations and the “entertainments” she called them.
-But most because Christmas was about her family being together & the giving of gifts.
+The Huntington mansions were adored with beautiful Christmas wreaths, large Christmas tree(s) with large glass baubles, Nativity Scenes or Christmas Creches, greenery, & Christmas garlands around staircases.
+And of course, Mrs. Arabella Huntington’s prized art collection of “Madonna & Child” primitive paintings.
+The Huntington’s head butler, Alfonzo Gomez, informs us the Mrs. Arabella Huntington absolutely adored Christmas, the decorations, the celebrations & the “entertainments” she called them.
+Christmas was about her family being together & the giving of gifts.
 Document: HEH Coll.
 HEH MS 19/1-18 (Alfonso Gomez interviews – HEH’s bio file) at Huntington Library, San Marino, CA

-Mrs. Arabella Huntington held a “Christmas Tea”(s) or attended & hosted many teas in New York City, the San Marino Ranch, & Paris.
-Mrs. H. E. Huntington also enjoyed Christmas tea at her other mansions, too.
 She might have had a “At-Homes Tea” or two on her estate called “the Huntington Homestead” at Throgg’s Neck in Westchester Co., NY, during the Christmas and New Year holidays; the Huntingtons enjoyed this property on the weekends year round. ”The Huntington Homestead” was close to the Huntington New York City mansion.
-There was evidence that some of the Huntington servants worked at both New York City residences at No. 2 & Throgg’s Neck went back & forth to each of the residences.
+There was evidence that some of the Huntington servants worked at both New York City residences at No. 2 & Throgg’s Neck went back & forth to each of the residences when the Huntington family was “In-residence”.

 I have compiled food lists, of gourmet stores, candy stores, bakeries receipts, & monthly tallies of the Huntington’s groceries in NYC & Pasadena, CA. We also have the luxury of viewing some of the Huntington’s fancy multi-course dinner menus.
 Many of those are for the Southern Pacific Co. annual banquets in San Francisco, CA. Some of these railroad Southern Pacific elegant banquet dinners were actually held at the Collis P. & Arabella Huntington’s Mansion at 1020 California Street on Nob Hill in San Francisco, CA.

 So I will separate my tea information per Huntington Mansion(s) & the cities.
 I’ve compiled teas with all the menus, invoices, & receipts from that particular mansion, estate, & city.
 Chateau Beauregard is not included because HEH & ADH were never at the Chateau Beauregard during the Christmas or New Years season, they were only at the Chateau in the summer & the autumn.
-I have never found a Huntington Family “Entertainment Book”, or a journal of Huntington mansion entertaining, Household expense book, or Household Acct book, or a Head cook – Menu book from any of the Huntington mansions.
+Sadly, I have never found a Huntington Family “Entertainment Book”, at the San Marino Ranch (Huntington Library) or New York City, etc. Or a journal of Huntington mansion entertaining, or Household expense book, Head Housekeeper Journal, or Household Acct. book, or a Huntington Head cook – Menu book from any of the Huntington mansions.

 Her Christmas plateware is a bit of a mystery.
 I never did find her special “Christmas plates” in my research.
-Mrs. Huntington had quite an addiction for collecting large quality of plateware.
-She would buy the entire set (Dinner Set, Dessert set, Opera set, Breakfast Set, Luncheon set, etc. of a certain pattern of plates) which including soup bowls, tea cups & saucers dinner & desserts plates.
-So I think she had many sets of Christmas fine bone china plateware.
+Mrs. Arabella Huntington had quite an addiction for collecting large quautities of plate ware.
+She would buy the entire set (Dinner Set, Dessert set, Opera Set, Breakfast Set, & Luncheon Set, etc. of a certain pattern of plates maybe 60 plates in each pattern; which encompassed 1000’s of plates).
+These including soup bowls, entrée & salad plates, tea cups & saucers dinner & desserts plates, etc. My guess, is I think she had many many sets of “Christmas Plates” fine bone china plate ware, she was such a plateware collector.

-Gilded Age “Christmas Tea at the Huntington Mansion(No. 2 East 57th St. NYC)
+Gilded Age “Christmas Tea“ at the Huntington Mansion(No. 2 East 57th St. NYC)

-We know Mrs. Arabella Huntington collected all of these elegant porcelain plates: French (Sevres, Limoges, Haviland) ornate Viennese plates, English plateware: Royal Crown Derby, Wedgewood, & Minton and Dresden & many more.
 Mrs. Arabella Huntington could have also chosen elegant gold & white plateware for her Christmas Dining-Table.
 But red & gold has a certain elegance on a dining table at Christmas time.
 I do know that she had fancy Royal Crown Derby dishes that were highly gilded on the rim & landscape in the middle.
 They would have been stunning on her table.

 But gold & white plates would have been perfectly acceptable at Christmas.
 She could have decorated with fragrant red roses or red poinsettias. or red wrapped Christmas presents on each plates.
 She could have had ruby red wine & champagne glasses at each place setting.
 She had numerous white & gold fine bone china & porcelain plates (Copeland & Garrett “Best” porcelain plates at San Marino Ranch).
 Mrs. Arabella Huntington was particularly proud of these plates, they had a gold lattice pattern with lots of curves.
 Gold & white fancy plates that would have been acceptable at Christmas Tea.
 Mrs. Arabella Huntington own several set of gold & white Haviland plates “Marquis” & Homer Laughlin gold & white plates.
 She had dozens of stunning plateware.